SavvasEft/UX_survey_analyzer/Readme.md

       - TOP_FEATURES : number of top features to keep (integer).
 The user can choose the number of top features to keep for vectorization and clustering.
 Features are sorted based on the number of answers for each feature.
 This number defines how many features to keep for further analysis and clustering.
       - REPORT : Save a clustering report in file 'clustering_report.xlsx' (True/False)
       - SAVE_FEATURES : Saves identified features in features.xlsx (True/False)
-      Can be usefull when identifying features to add in the 'stop_words_list.xlsx'
+      Can be useful when identifying features to add in the 'stop_words_list.xlsx'
       - PREDICT : Option to write a sentence, and predict it's cluster and score (True/False)
       - N_GRAMS_MIN : Define minimum [n-gram](#2-1) to be considered as feature (int)
       - N_GRAMS_MAX : Define maximum n-gram to be considered as feature (int)
       - PORTER_OR_LEMMATIZER : choose porter stemmer (1) or WordNetLemmatizer (2)
-      - SAVE_VIZ : save vizualizations in current folder (True/False)
+      - SAVE_VIZ : save visualizations in current folder (True/False)
    - 'topic_dictionary.xlsx' : features that are grouped together are defined here, as described above.
-   - 'stop_word_list.xlsx' : features with zero-iformation can be added here, as described above.
+   - 'stop_word_list.xlsx' : features with zero-information can be added here, as described above.

 - dependencies:
    python 3, numpy, pandas, nltk, scikitlearn, matplotlib